VISEGRAD BLOG: Tusk gives a masterclass in how to defeat populism

 Yet a Tusk-led Poland would have no interest in provoking fights with Brussels for the sake of it, unlike Orban’s Hungary, and this unholy alliance would likely cease.
 Slovakia’s returning populist leftist premier Robert Fico would also see how the wind is blowing and would likely now look north to Poland rather than south to Hungary.

 All this would change the mood music in Europe and make Orban even more isolated.
-It could also mean that the Hungarian strongman becomes more vulnerable to determined EU pressure, as he would lack the threat of a potential Polish veto to back him up.
+It could also mean that the Hungarian strongman becomes more vulnerable to determined EU pressure to preserve what remains of Hungary's democracy – and ideally repair the damage – because he would lack the threat of a potential Polish veto to back him up.

 If the exit polls are correct, and populism is pushed back in Central Europe – where it broke through first and remains strongest – let’s hope the EU knows how to take advantage of this before we get another populist wave – this time perhaps in Western Europe.